 Distribution and Brokerage Committee.
 The Distribution and Brokerage Committee provides oversight with respect to the distribution of shares of the Fund including services of the Distributor and Authorized Participants, creation and redemption process and trading performance of Fund shares.
+Keith A. Fletcher serves as Chair of the Distribution and Brokerage Committee.
 The Committee also oversees matters relating to the use of brokerage commissions and placement of portfolio transactions.